1 week old sleep schedule: Bedtime and nap schedules

 Getting fussy

 The chaotic nature of newborn sleep can make it hard to make plans (and we know your loved ones are eager to meet your new baby!).
 However, brand-new babies tend to fall asleep pretty easily even when you’re not at home.
-When you feel comfortable going out and about with your newborn, it’s OK if they fall asleep while you’re gone.
+When you feel comfortable going out and about with your newborn, it’s OK if they fall asleep while you’re on the go.
 Just be sure to follow AAP [] safe sleep practices and move your baby to a firm surface to sleep on their back as soon as possible.

 How many naps for a 1 week old?